DolphinBox/sathya/docs/Developing_Modules.md

 Your module should **only** modify it's own state "sub-object".
 Modules should only interact with each other through exposed API's on the state.

+#### Temporary State
+Sathya also provides a temporary state that is cleared every shutdown.
+This is useful for storing state that doesn't need to be persisted to disk.
+The state is available at `ServerState.getState().tmp`.

+Sathya also provides the `ServerState.getTmpState()` and `ServerState.setTmpState()` utility functions, where the root state is set to the tmp object.

 ### Interaction using the ServerState (Creating a Module API)
 Thus far we have only looked at the state that stores JS properties, i.e simple values.
 However, the ServerState has another, very useful, feature: Exposing JS Functions as methods in the state.